chanzuckerberg/cellxgene-documentation/where-is-my-gene/where-is-my-gene-documentation.md

 ### Data normalization

-Gene counts are normalized using the rankit method.
-For a given cell in a count matrix, the values are transformed to quantiles, then those quantiles are mapped to the corresponding values in the standard normal distribution.
+Read counts are normalized using a modification of rankit method which is a variation of quantile normalization used for gene expression experiments (Bolstad BM et al., Zhao Y et al., Abrams ZB et al., Evans C et al.)  For a given cell in a count matrix, the values are transformed to quantiles, then those quantiles are mapped to the corresponding values of a normal distribution with mean = 3 and variance = 1.
 Normalized matrices from multiple datasets of the same tissue are concatenated along the gene axis.

 Here is a visual representation of this method: